 Private lenders might offer forbearance in some form or fashion.

 A grace period is a set amount of time, typically six months, before your repayment begins.
-You enter your grace period upon graduation, after leaving school, or dropping below half-time enrollment.
+You enter your grace period upon graduation, after leaving school or dropping below half-time enrollment.

 But you’ll want to make the most of a grace period if you have one.
-It might be wise to make loan payments during this period because interest accrues on your loan while you wait to repay it.
+It may be wise to make loan payments during this period because interest accrues on your loan while you wait to repay it.

 When you borrow money from the federal government or a private lender, they want to make sure they are receiving a return on their investment.
 As part of the lending process, they will add interest to your loans.